cmbu-tmm-sites/learncloudassembly/content/Deployments/Deployments/_index.md

 {{< img src="/Deployments/Deployments/deployment-single.png" alt="Deployment View" >}}

-You have two modes to display all your deployments:
-<strong>Card Wiew</strong>
-{{< img src="/Deployments/Deployments/deployment-cardview.png" alt="Deployment Card View" >}}

-<strong>Grid Wiew</strong>
-{{< img src="/Deployments/Deployments/deployment-gridview.png" alt="Deployment Grid View" >}}

 You can access detailed information for the deployment, such as: who owns the deployment, requested it, which Cloud Template has been used, expiration, created on and last updated dates.
 Additionally, Day 2 operations that affects all the resources within the deployment:

  <ul>
     <li><strong>Change Lease</strong></li>